jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 - `shift`, remove an item from the start of the array
 - `splice`, remove n item at a certain index

-There are still a lot more of the `Array` function, but we will focus on those 4 functions.
+There are still a lot more of the `Array` function, we will focus on those 5 functions.
 But if you curious about them, please check it out on [Mozilla Developer Network: Array - Instance Method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#instance_methods).

 The idea is when those functions are executed, we will invocate the [trigger function](#create-trigger-function).
 Besides that, we have to make sure that the original functionality of those functions are still persisted.
 So how will we gonna do it?